When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Of course it is!
 There’s no reason it wouldn’t be, bro.”

 Dave interrupted.
-“Don’t tell anyone else until we get the guardianship approved by the court.”
+“Don’t either of you tell anyone else until we get the guardianship approved by the court.”

 “Looks like I have some more reading homework to do,” Jay said, holding up the pamphlets Dave had given him.
 “Personal homework this time.”